 These connections apply only to GPIO pins.
 All GPIO pins may be used as analog inputs or outputs.
-The analog voltage present on the pin must not exceed the $V{DDIO}$ supply voltage to which the GPIO belongs.
-Each GPIO may connect to one of the analog global busses or to one of the analog mux busses to connect any pin to any internal analog resource such as ADC or comparators.
-In addition, one select pin provides direct connection to the high current DAC.
+The analog voltage present on the pin must not exceed the $V{\rm DDIO}$ supply voltage to which the GPIO belongs.
+Each GPIO may connect to one of the analog global busses or to one of the analog mux buses to connect any pin to any internal analog resource such as ADC or comparators.
+In addition, select pins provide direct connections to specific analog features such as the high current DACs or uncommitted opamps.